 Instructor: Jenna Grove, RN, BSN, CRRN, Clinical Instructor, Rehabilitation Institute of Chicago

-Audience: Physical Therapists, Physical Therapy Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists, Nurses
+Audience: Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Speech-Language Pathologists, Nurses

 Objectives Upon completion of this course, participants will be able to:

 - Explain the concept of ambiguous loss and different situations in which this may occur

 - State three appropriate goals for those experiencing ambiguous loss